 We want your child to be successful in school.
 Let us know how we can best support you and your child so that he or she shows up for school on time every day.
 If you have any questions or need more information, please contact your child's teacher, principal, or school counselor.

-Systems & Assessment Supervisor
+Curriculum & Assessment Supervisor

 Newport City School System